alexmrbarreira/Titanic_Kaggle_challenge/README.md

 ## Results overview

-The accuracy of the models on the validation sets are as follows:
+The accuracy of the models on the validation sets are as follows (note these values may change slightly if trained again):

-By hand model 1 "Save all female"                      : 0.796
+Simple model that saves all female : 0.796

-By hand model 1 "Save all female and all male age < 9" : 0.799
+Simple model that saves all female and all male young than 9: 0.799

+Neural network: 0.839

+Decision tree: 0.681

+Random forest: 0.803